-Cross references within the specification include the title of the referenced section or chapter enclosed in quotation marks.
-(E.g., See Chapter 2, "Basic Structure of HDF Files," for a description of the basic HDF file structure.)
+Cross references within the specification include the title of the referenced section in quotation marks or the reference chapter in italics.
+(E.g., See Section 3.3, "Software Organization," in Chapter 3, Software Overview, for a complete list of ...)

 References to documents italicize the title of the document.
 (E.g., See the HDF User's Guide to familiarize yourself with the basic principles of using HDF.)